 2. Avoid Simple Passwords

 Unfortunately, long passwords are not enough.
 You need to avoid simple passwords containing dictionary words.
 A simple phrase is too simple to crack.
-For instance, averylongpasswordforme can be cracked in less than a day by a simple computer.
-On the other hand, averrylonggpasswwordformme would take forever to crack even on a very powerful cracking computer.
+For instance, averylongpasswordforme can be broken in less than a day by a simple computer.
+On the other hand, averrylonggpasswwordformme would take forever to crack, even on a mighty cracking computer.
 And it is not because it is longer.
 It is especially strong because it does not contain only dictionary words.
 Typos will help you a lot if you want to craft long passwords.

-Here are a few things you can do some to avoid simple passwords:
+Here are a few things you can do to avoid simple passwords: